-A 600-yard outdoor rifle range located in the Wilsom area of Alton is shown on a map dated 1894/5.
+A 600-yard outdoor rifle range located in the Wilsom area of Alton is shown on this map dated 1894/5.

 The dates of the second Boer War!

-Due to the heavy losses suffered to enemy sniper fire arising in the early stages of that war the call went out for British civilians to learn to shoot to defend their country should the need ever arise and “The Society of Working Mens Rifle Clubs’ was formed in 1901, with Lord Roberts of Kandahar as its first president.
+Due to the heavy losses suffered to enemy sniper fire arising in the early stages of the Boer War the call went out for British civilians to learn to shoot to defend their country should the need ever arise.
+“The Society of Working Mens Rifle Clubs’ was formed in 1901, with Lord Roberts of Kandahar as its first president.

-At that time there were few rifle ranges in the UK and the costs of travelling and large calibre ammunition meant few could realistically afford to shoot on a regular basis.
-Smaller calibre .22 ‘minature’ rifles were far more readily available and the ammunition much cheaper and in 1903 the society amalgamated with the British Rifle League and the enlarged organisation was renamed “The Society of Minature Rifle Clubs’.
+At that time there were few rifle ranges in the UK and the costs of travelling and large calibre ammunition meant that few could afford to shoot on a regular basis.
+Smaller calibre .22 ‘minature’ rifles were far more readily available and the ammunition much cheaper.
+In 1903 the society amalgamated with the British Rifle League and the enlarged organisation was renamed “The Society of Minature Rifle Clubs’.

 1906 – Wilsom Lime Kiln

-If you visit the site now it goes back a long way into a chalk pit and one can see how suitable it must have been as the current photos of the location try to illustrate.
-Well certainly in terms of a backstop, however Tim Hobbis, who shot there for 2 summers, 1955 and 1956 recalls there were just 2 firing points at 100 yards, located almost on the pavement to achieve the requisite distance.
-At the 50 yard point the “quarry” was wider and 4 or 5 positions were achievable.
-He also recalls a recess at the butts end to the left, which can also be seen on the map and that members waited round there whilst others shot!
-The site was owned by a chap who lived next door and evidently, he sought to increase the rent to a figure the club were not prepared to pay and so far as we are aware 1956 was the last time members shot there.
-At what stage the site was developed for business we have not yet researched.
+If you visit the site now it goes back a long way into a chalk pit and one can see how suitable it must have been, as the current photos of the location try to illustrate – well, certainly in terms of a backstop.
+However, Tim Hobbis (a club stalwart), who shot there for 2 summers in 1955 and 1956 recalls there were just 2 firing points at 100 yards, located almost on the pavement to achieve the requisite distance.
+At the 50-yard point the “quarry” was wider and 4 or 5 positions were achievable.
+Tim also recalled a recess at the butts end to the left, which can also be seen on the map and that members waited round there whilst others shot!
+The site was owned by a chap who lived next door, and evidently he sought to increase the rent to a figure the club was not prepared to pay.
+So far as we are aware, 1956 was the last time that members shot there.
+We have yet to discover at what stage the site was developed for business.

 Permission for the club to shoot here has now been located indicating a permission date of 2nd October 1952.